Class Containment in Puppet

 If you're using a version of Puppet Enterprise prior to 3.2.0, or Open Source Puppet earlier than 3.4.0, please refer to the section lower down in this post with the subhead, "Class Containment Prior to Puppet Enterprise 3.2.0 (or Open Source Puppet 3.4.0)."

-What is Class Containment?
+What is Class Declaration?

 Where this gets more complicated, and often leads to confusion is with class declaration.